 Important Thread! 👇🏾 What alot of non-industry folks don't realize is that u can't just use ur normal hairstylists/barbers/makeup artists on a union job (most jobs are union) Those artists HAVE to be IN THE UNION & getting them in has NEVER been easy or smooth.
 Ever.
 Like never. https://t.co/vBMFla2cQ2— Gabrielle Union (@itsgabrielleu) March 11, 2019

-Beyond Hollywood, hair discrimination is still present in schools and workplaces in North America.
-All these founders have also been vocal about their support of The Crown Act, aiming to make natural hair discrimination illegal in all 50 U.S. states.
+Beyond Hollywood, hair discrimination is still present in schools and workplaces globally.
+All these founders have also been vocal about their support of America's The Crown Act, aiming to make natural hair discrimination illegal in all 50 states.
 "This isn't just a hair issue," Union said in a PSA for Glamour Magazine back in August.
 "Hair discrimination is racial discrimination.
 Period."
-By fighting for space and representation, and celebrating the unique beauty of Black hair, these founders aren't just launching products — they're creating change that will greatly impact the next generation of Black women.
+By fighting for space and representation, and celebrating the unique beauty of Black hair, these founders aren't just launching products — they're creating change that will greatly simpact the next generation of Black women.
 And there's true beauty in that.